nychealth/coronavirus-data/README.md

 ### variants/

-This folder contains files with data that focus on SARS-CoV-2 variants.
+This folder contains files with data on SARS-CoV-2 variants.
 It includes information on the number and type of SARS-CoV-2 variants identified in NYC, over time and by MODZCTA.
 All tables containing variant data are updated weekly on Thursday (with data through the previous Saturday).
 These files are based on a small subset of all confirmed COVID-19 cases; findings may not be representative of all confirmed COVID-19 cases citywide, and should be interpreted with caution.
 See this folder’s [Readme](https://github.com/nychealth/coronavirus-data/tree/master/variants#variants) for a detailed description of its contents.

 ### Geography-resources/